3 August 2021

 13:00 – 15:00 UTC

-The focus of this session will be on the impact of the COVID-19 pandemic on the organisation of peering forums around the world.
+The focus of this session was on the impact of the COVID-19 pandemic on the organisation of peering forums around the world.
 We would like to understand how activities such as peering bilaterals and socials, which are usually heavily in-person dependent, will evolve and whether hybrid (in-person and virtual) events would become the new norm.

 Objectives of the Webinar

 - To understand the impact of the pandemic on the peering practices, e.g. face-to-face handshakes?